Learning Optimal Graph Filters for Clustering of Attributed Graphs: Results

-In order to evaluate the performance of our method and the importance of taking into account both the topology and the attributes of a graph, we compare our method with methods that use only the node attributes such as $k$-means and spectral clustering on the nodes attributes, with methods that only use the graph topology such as spectral clustering on the adjacency matrix and Louvain \cite{blondel2008fast}, and with methods that use both node attributes and graph structure including AGC \cite{zhang2019attributed}, GAE and VGAE \cite{kipf2016variational}, and ARGE and ARVGE \cite{pan2018adversarially}.
-The clustering performance of the different methods is quantified using Normalized Mutual Information (NMI) \cite{danon2005comparing} and Adjust Rand Index (ARI) \cite{hubert1985comparing}.
+In order to evaluate the performance of our method and the importance of taking into account both the topology and the attributes of a graph, we compare our method with three classes of methods. \begin{itemize} \item The first class of methods, $k$-means, spectral clustering, and CGFKM \cite{du2024k} only use the node attributes.
+CGFKM is a k-means based method that learns a Chebyshev polynomial approximation graph filter similar to our graph learning stage.
+However, this method does not use the connectivity of the network. \item The second class of methods only use the graph topology.
+Spectral clustering on the graph, SC-G, uses eigendecomposition on the graph Laplacian, Louvain \cite{blondel2008fast} is a well-known community detection method, and Multi-Scale Community Detection (MS-CD) \cite{tremblay2014graph}, uses graph spectral wavelets to compute a similarity metric between nodes to find communities at different scales. \item Finally, the third class of methods include AGC \cite{zhang2019attributed}, GAE and VGAE \cite{kipf2016variational}, EGAE \cite{zhang2022embedding}, ARGE and ARVGE \cite{pan2018adversarially}, which use both node attributes and graph structure.
+AGC is based on spectral graph filtering, GAE and VGAE are benchmark autoencoder-based methods, while ARGE and ARVGE are benchmark adversarial GAE methods.
+EGAE is a GAE based model designed specifically for graph clustering. \end{itemize}